 To learn more about our research programme and who we are, please explore the website.
 For more information you can contact Beatrice directly by email.

 April 2021 - Goodbye Carlijn!

 We wave goodbye to Carlijn and wish her all the best for her future research.
 Thank you for doing such a brilliant job on the project!

 Carlijn joins us group from the the Feringa Group in the Netherlands and will be working with Michael for the next 3 months on linear molecular-level motion.

-Jordan joins us from Strasbourg, as a new post-doc to work in conjuction with our group and Professor Jonathan Clayden on a biocatalytically driven autonomous rotary molecular motor.
+Jordan joins the group from Strasbourg as a new post-doc to work in collaboration with the group of Professor Jonathan Clayden on a biocatalytically-driven autonomous rotary molecular motor.

 Welcome to both of our new team members!

 Beatrice is awarded a New Horizons Award from UKRI for a project entitled "Oscillating Photostationary States for Molecular Cargo Transport".
 This award will support a postdoctoral research associate to work on autonomous light-fuelled motion at the molecular level.